imgntn/rendezvous/README.md

 npm install restify connect mongoose node-uuid<br>

-<b>Using # 1 --To start the server (inside rendezvous folder):</b> (inside rendezvous folder)<br>
+<b>Using # 1 --To start the server:</b> (inside rendezvous folder)<br>
-copy sampleconfig.js to config.js and set it up so it points to mongodb://localhost:/yourDatabaseName i.e. mongodb://localhost:/rdzv<br>
+copy sampleconfig.js to config.js and set it up so it points to mongodb://localhost/yourDatabaseName i.e. mongodb://localhost/rdzv<br>
 node server.js
 This will run servers on two ports right now, 8081 (the server) and 3001 (the client)